 Markus Brunetti participated in a panel discussion at The Hood Museum in Hanover, NH, on May 3, 2019, as part of the Museum’s re-opening celebration program.
 The panel, moderated by Associate Curator of Academic Programming, Amelia Kahl, discussed the ways in which contemporary art practices have reshaped and pluralized the medium of photography.
 For more information, please visit the Hood Museum website.

-Markus Brunetti’s FACADES will be included in the exhibition Un Autre Monde Dans Notre Monde (Another World in Our World) at the Fonds Régional d’Art Contemporain: Provence-Alpes-Côte d'Azur in Marseille, France from March 23 - June 2, 2019.
-Un Autre Monde focuses on the concept of fantastic realism, bringing together contemporary artworks that reinterpret perception and reality.
+Markus Brunetti’s FACADES were included in the exhibition Un Autre Monde Dans Notre Monde (Another World in Our World) at the Fonds Régional d’Art Contemporain: Provence-Alpes-Côte d'Azur in Marseille, France from March 23 - June 2, 2019.
+Un Autre Monde focused on the concept of fantastic realism, bringing together contemporary artworks that reinterpret perception and reality.
 Other featured artists include Claire Tabouret, Jean-Michel Othoniel, Jim Shaw, Anaïs Tondeur, and Agnes Troublé, aka agnès b.
 For more information, please visit the FRAC’s website (French).